JaiMelton/JaiMelton/README.md

 ## Projects
  - Home Cybersecurity Lab
  - Cybersecurity Lab in AWS
+ - SIEM Implementation in AWS (Capstone Project)
+ - Security Automation Script
+ - Incident Response Playbook

 <!--
 **JaiMelton/JaiMelton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.